aaronkyle/social-development/thematic-issues/social-impact-assessment/methodology/methods_representative-samples.md

 Next step is to collect data for each population group.
 In our example we will collect 2 sets of data, one with the height of women and one with the height of men.
 The sample size should ideally be the same but it can be different.
 Lets say that the sample sizes are nx and ny.

 3. Determine a confidence interval and degrees of freedom This is what we call alpha (α).
 The typical value of α is 0.05.
 This means that there is 95% confidence that the conclusion of this test will be valid.
-The degree of freedom can be calculated by the the following formula:
+The degree of freedom can be calculated by the following formula:

 4. Calculate the t-statistic